b2renger/Introduction_A-frame/README.md

 So it may be complicated :) for your conversion needs [shutter encoder](https://www.shutterencoder.com/en/) is a very good tool.

+You can also check this project that should get the work done : https://github.com/balataca/aframe-transparent-video-shader

+note : I have planed work on this subject, to create a custom component, and examples to handle buttons, transparent video and green-screen medias better.

 [**home**](#Contents)

 ### Texts